 - Do not interrupt the other person.

-- Don’t rush, push, crowd, don’t hurry to make your point.
-Take your time and ease into your viewpoint.
+- Don’t rush, push, or crowd, don’t hurry to make your point.
+Instead, take your time and ease into your viewpoint.

-- Come back to your key points, keep repeating them.
-This is how your viewpoints are captured in the memory of the other person.
+- Come back to your key points, and keep repeating them.
+This is how your viewpoints are captured in the other person’s memory.

 When to use it